You're seeing hair thinning, and you're feeling distressed.

 Overall, biotin shampoo helps improve hair health and prevent hair loss.
 Although it does not promise to dramatically reverse hair fall, it is not linked to any severe unwanted effects.

-What Things Should We Consider When Buying Biotin Shampoo?
+What Should You Consider When Buying Biotin Shampoo?

 Biotin shampoo plays a dual role for hair by cleansing them and nourishing them with hair-boosting ingredients.
 A variety of the following hair-boosting ingredients are added into biotin shampoos to improve hair strength, volume, and shine.